 The Nomination Committee has been set up with written term of reference in accordance with the requirements of the Listing Rules.
-The Nomination Committee comprises one non-executive director and two independent non-executive Directors, being Mr. Ma Baojun (Chairman), Mr. Zhang Jinfan and Mr. Guo Yaoli.
+The Nomination Committee comprises one executive director and two independent non-executive Directors, being Mr. Zhou Quan (Chairman), Mr. Zhang Jinfan and Mr. Guo Yaoli.